 Want to know more about Kol Shalom?
 Click here for our video.

-We are a 14 year old congregation with more than 270 individual and household memberships drawn from Montgomery County and beyond because of the unique character and culture of our congregation.
+Our membership is drawn from Montgomery County and beyond because of the unique nature, character, and culture of our congregation.

 We are young; we are old.
 We may be rediscovering our heritage or may have lived according to Jewish values for many years.
 We are single; we are married.
 We may be learning to read Hebrew or brushing up on old skills; we may be developing the skills to read Torah or lead our services, or we may have already acquired this proficiency.
 No matter our background and individual lifestyles, we are a community of people who come together on Shabbatot and Chagim in joyful celebration and song and who come together in time of need offering support and friendship.